didac-94/aic2018/README.md

   - Container 2 holds the value obtained from previous round.
 In our example, this position in the vector holds how many trees our army saw in the previous round.
   - Container 3 serves as reset.
 Each unit will reset this counter (to whatever the default value might be) whenever it makes use of the channel.
   - Each round we rotate the functions of our containers.
 Container 1 will be container 2 in the next round, 2 will be 3 and 3 will be 1.
-- This way we always have access to the most accurate calculation (the one from the previous round) and keep updating the one for next round in a distributed way without caring for the order of the units.
+- This way we always have access to the most accurate calculation (the one from the previous round) and keep updating the one for next round in a distributed way without caring for the order of the units messing with it.

 ### Workers
 Early in the game look for oaks, since they are more efficient to gather than petits. **Improvement:** if multiple workers are accessible have at least one worker constantly exploring for more oaks in the early rounds since one worker will be able to use all the available resources to plant by himself

 As long as there are healthy oaks around, the workers won't plant more trees and will just mine the oaks and making more workers to boost the economy (up to certain restrictions)

-If no oaks are around and planting is required, and since each worker can efficiently take care of at most 6 petits, we tell the workers to spread out of their center of mass until they are sufficiently alone and can plant their 6 trees. **Improvement:** they can and should position themselves in a  more efficient way so as to take exactly 6 units of area each, which can be done by assigning certain coordinates to each worker to be on and clearing those coordinates after it dies or leaves.
+If no oaks are around and planting is required, and since each worker can efficiently take care of at most 6 petits, we tell the workers to spread out of their center of mass until they are sufficiently alone and can plant their 6 trees. **Improvement:** they can and should position themselves in a  more efficient way so as to take exactly 6 units of area each, which can be done by assigning certain coordinates to each worker in a lattice structure to be on and clearing those coordinates after it dies or leaves.

-After they have found their spot they won't ever move again. **Improvement:** tell them to flee (or fight!) enemies for example.
+After they have found their spot they won't ever move again. **Improvement:** tell them to flee (or fight) enemies for example.

 Workers will rush and build a single barracks as soon as possible and then wait for certain economy requirements to keep building more.